-Riquewihr is a village of less than 1,500 souls in northeastern France that is known for two things: its historic architecture and its great wines.
+Riquewihr is an Alsace village of less than 1,500 souls in northeastern France that is known for two things: its historic architecture and its great wines.
 Still looking much like it did in the 16th century, Riquewihr is considered one of the most beautiful small towns in France.
 Medieval fortifications surround the town; the old castle has been turned into a museum.
 The village was relatively untouched during World War II and is home to a museum about the war’s impact on Alsace.

 Saint-Véran is a small village located in Queyras Regional Natural Park in the Haute-Alps of southeastern France.
 This pretty village, sitting on a hillside overlooking a river valley, is one of the highest in Europe, attracting winter and summer tourists.
 It is famous for its houses with their high, wooden attic balconies.
 Old sun dials and wood fountains are other draws.
 The area is popular with hikers, but they should check the weather forecast before starting out as weather changes frequently.